hhas/iris-script/README.md

 * standard library packaging scheme; this will probably be zip-encoded bundles containing library scripts/binaries plus user documentation, tests, examples of use

 * per-script sandboxing: given the limitations of macOS’s static app-level sandbox model, per-script sandboxing would require running each script in its own completely sandboxed XPC subprocess, with all script IO being performed via the XPC connection to its parent process; the parent process can then decide exactly which of those IO requests to carry out (e.g. a script may include a manifest of essential/optional external resources it wishes to work with explanations for each; the script host can then present that information to user as a single one-time checklist to fully/partially approve/reject as they wish)

+* can/should handlers declare 1. errors they throw/rethrow, 2. required/optional IO, 3. other side-effects; if so, how? (primitive handlers already declare if they throw in glue requirements, though this information currently isn’t captured in HandlerType; native handlers can always throw in body; what about handlers that defer argument evaluation? and how should primitive handlers distinguish errors thrown in argument unpacking vs errors thrown in underlying body function?)

 * a mediated IO model should also determine the design of the script’s own IO APIs, e.g. rather than have scripts work with arbitrary file paths and raw `open`/`read`/`write` commands, have the script “mount” any file system objects it wishes to access within the global `@` namespace (e.g. using top-level annotations which can be read at parse-/compile-time) and operate directly on them there: e.g. given a file resource, use the file’s UTI to determine the codec/coercion to use for basic read/write operations; thus a `.txt` file would normally read/write as `utf8_text`, a `.plist` file using a `plist` coercion built on `PropertyListSerialization`, etc, with the script able to attach more specific coercions—e.g. `markdown`, `intent_definition`—to the resource as needed (coercions should also indicate where read-write vs default read-only access is required, e.g. `«mount: “/path/to/file” as editable markdown»` would mount a resource at, say, `@path.to.file` which appears to script as a structured, editable Markdown document object)